uyuni-project/sumaform/README.md

 `sumaform` can deploy virtual machines to:
  - single libvirt hosts
- - OpenStack private clouds
  - Amazon Web Services

 The simplest, recommended setup is to use libvirt on your local host.
 That needs at least 8 GB of RAM in your machine.
 If you need a lot of VMs or lack hardware you probably want using an external libvirt host with bridged networking is also possible.

-The OpenStack backend is meant to be used in the SUSE engineering private SUSE OpenStack Cloud installation only.
-Make sure enough hardware resources are available before deploying.

 The Amazon Web Services backend has been developed for scalability tests and it is used in that context exclusively.